harlanx/mkv_profile/README.md

         - You can [Download](https://mkvtoolnix.download/downloads.html#windows) it here and choose portable if you only need to get the mkvmerge file or installer (it's a set of tools) if you need those other tools that comes with it.

 ## How can I contribute to the project?
 Any contributions such as reporting bugs will be a great help in making better experience.
-Any person interested in collaborating with this project are gladly welcome.
+Anyone interested in collaborating with this project are welcome to contribute.